 Click here to complete an online form to reserve your date and time slot using your Good Any Day ticket(s).
-Must be completed one week in advance of your planned visit.
+Must be completed 3 days in advance of your planned visit.
 Call 952.431.9200 if you have any questions about your visit or reservation.

-Zoo members can make a reservation for either 9am or 9:30am any day of the week and wake up with the Zoo.
+Zoo members can get tickets for either 9am or 9:30am any day of the week and wake up with the Zoo.
 During this special hour, animals will begin getting ready for their day by moving from their behind-the-scenes habitat into their public ones.
 Some animals are more active in the morning than others, so you may not see everyone- but this hour is a perfect opportunity for you to enjoy a quiet escape into the natural beauty and wonder of the Zoo.
-Reservations required in advance due to limited capacities.
+Tickets required.

 13000 Zoo Boulevard